yiifanzhou/yiifanzhou.github.io/awards.md

 ## Awards & Honors

-- Dec 2023: Outstanding Nominee in Lianlong Scholarship in Tianjin University(**the only one in the college**)<br>One of the highest undergraduate awards at FZU
+- Dec 2023: Outstanding Nominee in Lianlong Scholarship in Tianjin University(**the only one in the college**)<br>One of the highest undergraduate awards at TJU
 - Dec 2023: Merit Student of Tianjin University(**Honorary Title**)
 - May 2023: Successful participant in American College Mathematical Modeling Competition
 - Dec 2022: Merit Student of Tianjin University(**TOP 5%**)